 - Try to be specific about the job requirements

 - Never attempt to memorize the sample answers word by word.
 Make notes to get the general gist and build from there so you sound as genuine as possible.

 - Don’t stray from the point when answering a tough question

 - Learn the difference between sounding confident and cocky

 - It’s not enough to say you’re a hard worker; discuss the unique perspective you have

 - Incorporate things that aren’t already on your

 Summary of How To Answer “Why Should We Hire You?” in a Job Interview

 No matter, remember always to stay confident and articulate.
-Keep your tone steady, voice clear, and your eyes on the interviewer.
+Keep your tone steady, your voice clear, and your eyes on the interviewer.